khliland/CCI/README.md

 - Allows for custom machine learning functions and performance metrics.

 ## Installation

-Install the development version of `CCI` from GitHub:
+First things first, you can the development version of `CCI` from GitHub:

 ```r
 install.packages("devtools")